IDM Supersport 300: Angelo Licciardi feiert Meistertitel mit goldenem Sturzhelm

 After the start, pole-sitter Licciardi engaged in a fierce battle for the lead with race winner Khan—until the start of the seventh lap.
 That’s when Khan fell back after making a mistake: “That was pretty dicey; I almost crashed,” reported the 19-year-old Dutchman.
 “I braked very late and went into the corner too fast.”
 Khan manages to stay on his bike and rejoins the six-rider leading group at the back.
 In the following laps, Khan fights his way back to the front.

-It wasn’t until two laps before the finish that the outcome of the duel between Walid Khan and Angelo Licciardi was decided.
-The two Kawasaki riders raced side by side through the cross-section of the 3.692-kilometer track in Hockenheim.
+It wasn’t until two laps from the finish that the outcome of the duel between Walid Khan and Angelo Licciardi was decided.
+The two Kawasaki riders raced side by side through the cross-section of the 3.692-kilometer track at Hockenheim.
 Khan managed to pull ahead on the inside line, while Licciardi was pushed wide and initially lost contact.
 But the Belgian title favorite still managed to finish on the podium: “I fought for the win.
 But when I realized it was getting too risky, I just tried to score as many points as possible.”

 Rick Dunnik crosses the finish line sandwiched between the two fastest Kawasaki riders.
 The 17-year-old Yamaha rider, who is Angelo Licciardi’s closest rival in the points standings, even manages to briefly take the lead.
 But even at the Motodrom in Baden, there is no stopping serial winner Walid Khan, who has won the last five races in the IDM junior class.